vapor/docs/3.0/docs/vapor/json.md

 # JSON

-Vapor doesn't support using a "raw JSON" API.
+Vapor doesn't recommend using a "raw" JSON API.
 We instead recommend using `Foundation.JSONEncoder` and `Foundation.JSONDecoder` for type-safe JSON communication.

 ## Login screen Example